WendyamKarol/WendyamKarol/README.md

 * **Data & AI Projects @ Independant R&D Engineer**
   * Built **Infrastructure Optimizer** for anomaly detection & real-time recommendations.
   * Designed a **Multimodal RAG engine** (GPT-4 Vision) for text & image extraction with 95% accuracy.
   * Created an **AI-powered training assistant** recommending personalized onboarding & career paths.

+  ---

+### 🏅 Motto

+> *"Loyalty is a two-way street.
+If I'm asking for it from you then you're getting it from me."*